A project which aims to establish a permanent human settlement on Mars, the next giant leap for mankind.

 Machinery, rovers and other pieces of equipment which humans will require after they land on Mars is going to be shipped one by one and will be ready for mankind before arrival.

 Nishtha Chugh, a Global development journalist and space enthusiast, told Voice of London, “The launch of Mars One almost overnight reshaped the debate over exploring our nearest planetary neighbor.
 For me personally, it has made the prospect of seeing humans land on and inhabit Mars very real in our lifetimes.
-Mars One’s project size and cost estimates, which some expert find suspiciously low, have added fresh impetus to the race to the red planet.
-The last few years have seen a mounting awareness, investment, and wider interest in the field of private space tourism and exploration.
 Nothing seems too far-fetched anymore.
 And the launch of Mars One played a part in it.”

 Ms. Chugh also shared her story as to why she wants to go – “For the same reason as the first generation of astronauts who made moon landing possible, who inspired the imagination of millions of people around the world and produced next generations of astronauts, scientists, and engineers.
 Space exploration is not a luxury.
 It’s a necessity.
 We, humans, tend to take our existence on planet Earth for granted.
 Considering how fast our species has grown, depleted natural resources and has continued to erode our natural delicate ecosystem through climate change and pollution, we could self-exterminate our intelligent life much before our sun dies out.
 Also, we aren’t 100% safe from rogue asteroids in the future.
 To continue our race it is imperative that we find and develop means to establish new human colonies.”

-“Leaving Earth would be the most difficult decision, but I want to play a small part in the pioneering mission to further our knowledge about space, push further the frontiers of human knowledge, and to save mankind in the greater scheme of things and, 2) to have the greatest adventure of my life.”
+“Leaving Earth would be the most difficult decision, but I want to play a small part in the pioneering mission to further our knowledge about space, push further the frontiers of human knowledge, and to save mankind in the greater scheme of things, and to have the greatest adventure of my life.” she added.

 It is clear that this mission is challenging in many ways.
 You won’t be able to order a food delivery from Shake Shack when you’re craving a burger or you won’t be able to fly to Greece and sunbathe by the beach for a vacation.
 But what you will be able to do is look at a scenery no other human being on Earth has ever seen, and more importantly, re-create a new society for yourself and your future generation.